ramereth/presentation-packer/source/index.rst

 .. csv-table::
   :widths: 20, 50

-  compress, Compress VMWare or Virtualbox image using gzip docker-import, Imports the docker image locally docker-push, Push image to the docker repository
+  Artifice, Overrides the artifact list from an upstream builder or post-processor Atlas, Uploads artifacts from your packer builds to Atlas for hosting compress, Compress VMWare or Virtualbox image using gzip docker-import, Imports the docker image locally docker-push, Push image to the docker repository